 Ricardo Kaka’s Mother:

-Being an elementary school teacher made her get a better understanding of her family dynamics.
+Being an elementary school teacher gave her a better understanding of her family dynamics.
 Simone dos Santos is behind Kaka’s closeness to God.
-Both are very close as seen in the picture below.
+Both are very close, as seen in the picture below.

 Ricardo Kaka’s Brother: